chaoqy/chaoqy.github.io/_projects/1_modbus_sensor/index.md

 ---
 layout: post
-title: Modbus A/T Sensor
+title: Modbus Sensor
-description: Developed and tested firmware for an ATtiny816-based Modbus RTU slave device that acquires accelerometer and temperature data.
+description: Developed and tested firmware for a SAMG53-based Modbus RTU slave device that acquires accelerometer data.
 skills:
-- AVR
+- C
-- Arduino
+- ARM Cortex-M
 - Modbus
 - RS485
 - SPI
 - UART
-- C
 main-image: /modbus_sensor.jpg
 ---

 ---
 # Modbus A/T Sensor
-Main firmware runs on an ATtiny816 and provides acceleration and temperature measurements over a Modbus RTU interface.
-The ATtiny816 acts as a Modbus slave device connected through an RS485 transceiver, while an external controller (Arduino) acts as the Modbus master.

-Sensor data is acquired locally by the ATtiny816 using SPI communication with a KX132-1211 accelerometer and a thermistor interface.
-The firmware supports:
--	Reading temperature data
--	Reading X-, Y-, and Z-axis acceleration data
--	Reading acceleration acquisition timestamps
--	Changing the device Modbus ID
--	Changing the UART baud rate
--	Storing configuration settings in EEPROM so they persist across power cycles

-Communication between the master and the ATtiny816 follows the Modbus RTU protocol.
-Requests are received over RS485, processed by the ATtiny816, and responded to with sensor data or configuration acknowledgements.
+I designed and implemented embedded C firmware for a SAMG53-based sensor node that collects and analyzes accelerometer data using a KX132-1211 3-axis accelerometer over SPI.
+I wrote a custom SPI driver using direct register-level PDC (DMA) control to handle data transfers with minimal CPU involvement, allowing the system to efficiently acquire sensor data without constantly interrupting the processor.
+I also implemented an RTC-driven acquisition scheduler that collects 9,000 samples (3,000 per axis) every two minutes.

+To keep the system responsive, I separated the interrupt-driven scheduling from the acquisition process so that longer data collection operations would not block other peripherals.
+Finally, I exposed the processed sensor data through Modbus RTU over RS485, allowing the sensor node to communicate its results with external systems.